AwsDmc/libft/README.md

 2. Compile your project with the library:

-gcc your_file.c -L. -lft -o your_program
+cc your_file.c -L. -lft -o your_program

 ## Library Functions